openshift/openshift-origin-design/README.md

 Access future design documentation specific to the developer perspective of OpenShift.

-## RHHI - Red Hat Hyperconverged Infrastructure
+## KNI and KubeVirt Designs
-Access future design documentation specific to the RHHI-related features in OpenShift.
+Access future design documentation specific to the KNI and KubeVirt features in OpenShift.

 ## OpenShift 4.0 Designs